adammckay/DebianVMWithDocker/DebianVMWithDocker.md

 On your host computer, open the VirtualBox Manager.

-Highlight your VM in VirtualBox and go to Machine►Create Shortcut on Desktop.
+Highlight your VM in VirtualBox and go to Machine→Create Shortcut on Desktop.

 Right click that new shortcut and go to Properties.
 You should see a command line in there that looks like this*: